 How to convert Illustrator brushes from Artistic brushes to scatter brushes in CC 2017 2015 CS6 CS5 etc

-Illustrator brushes can be converted from artistic and scatter and vica versa, you can also use many of the other resources on the site such as symbols such as arrow symbols and arch symbols and circle symbols and bow tie symbols as a great source for artistic and scatter brushes in Illustrator
+Illustrator brushes can be converted from artistic and scatter and vica versa, you can also use many of the other resources on the site such as symbols such as arrow symbols and shapes and curved designs arch vector symbols and circle and circular design symbols with a powerful and unique themed bow tie and frame symbols as a great source for artistic and scatter brushes in Illustrator

 You can find many Illustrator themed tutorials on the site such as how to use Illustrator brushes as symbols and shapes as well as generating new strokes such as how to create calligraphic brushes in Illustrator and using images and photos as a great way to create new unique strokes how to use images / photos as Illustrator Brushes and using resources from one application such as Photoshop or any other graphics application, how to take Photoshop brushes and vectorize into Illustrator brushes tutorial